Welcome to Western Province Preparatory School

 We emphasise the

-caring and respect for all those around us; through manners we learn
+compassion, caring and respect for all those around us; through

-these lofty ideals, we try to ensure that the school
+achieve these lofty ideals, we try to ensure that the school

-provides the boys with the correct resources in terms of teachers, equipment, facilities
+provides the boys with the correct resources in terms of

-provide the boys with a happy and safe environment, where they can realise their
+with a happy and safe environment, where they can realise their

-own personal excellence and become that which God
+own personal excellence and become that which God intended.

-join us in our quest in educating our boys to become
+you to join us in our quest in educating our boys to become

 Academics at Western Province Preparatory